-Urban Outfitters Inc. (URBN), the lifestyle specialty retailer based in Philadelphia, has asked the court to move a trademark suit from Albuquerque, New Mexico, to Philadelphia.
+Urban Outfitters Inc. (URBN:US), the lifestyle specialty retailer based in Philadelphia, has asked the court to move a trademark suit from Albuquerque, New Mexico, to Philadelphia.

 Urban Outfitters was sued in March for trademark infringement by the Navajo Nation, which is the largest Native American tribe in the U.S.